zichongkao/zichongkao.github.io/_posts/2018-02-08-The-Futility-Of-Buying-The-Dip.md

 4. I assumed a pure buy-and-hold strategy.
 We don't have to think about selling, only when to buy and how much.

 ### Strategies
-Assumption 4 simplifies things a lot, leaving us with one clean problem: Stock appreciates in the long run, so we want to figure out how to buy as much as possible as cheaply as possible.
+Assumption 4 simplifies things a lot, leaving us with one clean problem: Stock appreciates in the long run, so we want to figure out how to buy as much as possible, as cheaply as possible.
 Often this means buying as soon as possible except when we think it's going to be cheaper at some point in future.

 The naive way to study buying the dip would be to test out different ways of predicting (guessing) the dips.
 However, there are infinite techniques for making these predictions.
-So even if one strategy doesn't work out, it doesn't negate the *class* of strategies.
+So even if one strategy doesn't work, it doesn't negate the *class* of strategies.

-One ingenious thing we can do is to say: "Forget about the individual strategies.
-Let's just test the perfect strategy and the naive strategy and see how they stack up."
-The perfect strategy is very simply, knowing the future, which we can do since we're backtesting.
+An ingenious way we can overcome this is to reframe the problem: "Forget about the individual strategies.
+Let's just test the perfect strategy against the naive strategy and see how they compare."
+The perfect strategy is quite simply knowing the future, which we can test with the benefit if hindsight.
 In fact there are a range of perfect strategies depending on how far into the future the strategy is able to see.
 Each strategy then checks if there is a dip in sight, ie. a point were the price is the lowest, and saves up money to buy stock then.

 One the other end of the spectrum is the naive strategy that has absolutely no foresight.
-As mentioned before, if we have no idea about the future except that stock appreciates in the long run, the best we can do is to buy as much as possible, right now.
+As mentioned before, if we have no idea about the future except that stock appreciates in the long run, the best we can do is to buy as much as possible right now.

 In this analysis, I tested strategies with zero (naive), one, ten, hundred and thousand business days of foresight.

 ### Results
 The astounding thing is that the thousand day strategy only saw a *14.6% increase* in net worth after 35 years (1980-2016).
 A thousand business days is roughly 4 years.
-The improbability of picking out the right day in a 4 year period, and the intestinal fortitude needed to sit on 2 years (expected value) of savings and go all in on that one day, makes this 14.6% payoff seem rather measly.
+The improbability of picking out the right day in a 4 year period, and the intestinal fortitude needed to sit on 2 years (expected value) of savings and go all in on that one fateful day, makes this 14.6% payoff seem rather measly.

 <div>
 <table border="1" class="dataframe">